intsystems/Prompting-model-for-LLM/linkreview.md

 # LinkReview

-- Here we have collect info about all the works that may be useful for writing our paper
+Here we have collected info about all the works that may be useful for writing our paper.

 > [!NOTE]
 > Although we tried to make this version the final one, some changes will still be happening.